 When considering freight shipping options, it’s common for shippers’ minds to go straight to trucks, especially when sending goods domestically.
-However, intermodal transportation can be the right choice in certain scenarios.
-While the scenarios that call for intermodal shipping may vary, a few best practices remain in place throughout the process.
+However, intermodal can be the right choice in certain scenarios.
+While the scenarios that call for intermodal transportation may vary, a few best practices remain in place throughout the process.

 Here are four actions all intermodal shippers should take prior to committing:

 Before booking an intermodal shipment, you must first understand all the benefits the option offers.
 First, rail transportation requires a much lower amount of fuel to be burned than truck transport.
 As a result, you’ll realize lower fuel costs and a positive impact on the environment.

 Next, as the rail system continues to evolve in the United States, Canada, and Mexico, shippers from all across North America are seeing opportunities for intermodal transportation to more destinations.

 Lastly, rail transport is very similar to highway travel in terms of ride quality.
 As a result, shippers can book an intermodal shipment with confidence that their freight is unlikely to be damaged while in transit.